 Thermal overload protection

-Thermal overload protection is linked to the % duty cycle of your machine.
-It is also linked to the fan cooling of your machine.
+Thermal overload protection is linked to the welding machine’s fan cooling system (see below) and the % duty cycle (again see below) of your machine.

-When the machine gets too hot, the thermal overload protection will kick in turning the machine off to allow it to cool.
+When the welding machine gets too hot the thermal overload protection kicks in, turning the machine off so that is can cool down.

-In addition, if when you have welding for a certain amount of time and have reached the % duty cycle of your machine, the thermal overload protection will kick in to allow the machine to get the required downtime it needs to cool down and be ready to weld again.
+In addition, if when you have welding for a certain amount of time and have reached the % duty cycle of your machine, the thermal overload protection will again kick in, allowing the machine the required downtime it needs to cool down and be ready to weld again.

 Fan cooling system

-The % duty cycle of your TIG welder is important as it affects how long you can continue welding before the machine will need a “cooling off period”.
-The higher the per cent cycle the longer you can remain welding keeping you efficient as you don’t have to wait for the machine to cool down.
-If your welder has a 60% duty cycle you can weld for 60% of the time and it must be off for 40% of the time so in a 10-minute span, the machine needs to not be welding for 4 minutes.
+The % duty cycle of your TIG welder also affects how long you can continue welding before the machine requires a “cooling off period”.
+The higher the per cent cycle the longer you can remain welding.
+If your welder has a 60% duty cycle you can weld for 60% of the time and have a down time of 40%, so over a period of 10-minutes, the machine must not be used for 4 minutes.

-Accessories are an important part of welding in general.
-If you are buying a welder for the first time you might not have any of the accessories, so buying one that comes with some of the important ones will save you the hassle of finding them and ensure that you can start welding straight away.
+Accessories are an important part of welding.
+If you are buying a welder for the first time you might not have any accessories, so buying one that comes with the more important ones will not only save you the hassle of finding them but also ensure that you can start welding straight away.

-The accessories you need will vary depending on what you are welding so it’s advisable to research and source gasses or different rods depending on what you need to weld.
-However, you will definitely need a torch, welding gloves, earth clamp and a welding mask.
-If your welder comes with these accessories it can save you time and money.
+The accessories you need will vary depending on the materials you are welding so it’s advisable to research and source gasses and rods upfront.
+However you will definitely need a torch, welding gloves, earth clamp and welding mask, so look for a welder that already comes with these accessories in order to save time and money.

 What is a TIG welder?

 TIG stand for Tungsten Inert Gas.
 For TIG welding you don’t have an automatic wire as with MIG welding.
-Instead, as you are welding you use a metal rod that you manually position into the spot where you would like the filler material to be placed.
+Instead, as you are welding you use a metal rod that you manually position into the spot where you require the filler material to be placed.

-While you are using a TIG welder, tungsten gas is being blown out of the torch.
+While you are using a TIG welder, tungsten gas is blown out of the torch.
 Tungsten gas is an inert gas that has two purposes.
-Firstly, it protects the weld from the atmosphere which stops any reactions taking place and ensures the weld is strong and clean.
-Secondly, it helps to cool the weld down, so it sets properly and creates a strong bond.
+Firstly, it protects the weld from the atmosphere, therefore stopping any reaction taking place and ensuring the weld is strong and clean.
+Secondly, the gas helps to cool the weld down, so it sets properly and creates a strong bond.

 What is a TIG welder used for?

-TIG welders shine when you have a difficult or awkward weld such as a curved weld or welds at an awkward angle.
-The TIG welder allows you to be very precise but also quite free-flowing allowing you to complete difficult welds more easily.
+TIG welding machines shine when you have a difficult or awkward weld such as a curved weld or a weld that involves an awkward angle.
+The TIG welder allows you to be very precise yet at the same time quite free-flowing, allowing you to complete difficult welds more easily.

-Firstly, you will want to choose the right rod for the material you are working with.
-If you are new to welding it’s advisable you start with some scrap material and just practice joining it together.
-A good starter material is aluminium.
-To weld aluminium, you will want to use a pure tungsten rod.
+To begin with you need to ensure you have the correct rod for the material you are working with.
+If you are new to welding it’s advisable to start with some scrap material and just practice joining it together.
+A good starter material is aluminium, and to weld it you should use a pure tungsten rod.
 This rod will need to be sanded / ground to a point.

-The rod will need to be placed inside the collet which is the tool you hold in the other hand to the torch.
-You will want about ¼ inch of the rod to be sticking out from the end of the collet.
+The rod will need to be placed inside a collet.
+This is the tool you hold in the other hand to the torch.
+You will want about ¼” of the rod to be protruding from the end of the collet.

 Your TIG welder should have preset options of AC, DCEP and DCEN.
-You will want to use the AC setting if you are practising on aluminium.
-You then choose the settings for cleaning / penetrating, air and amps.
-You can find tables online which help you select the right settings for each of these.
+Use the AC setting if you are practising on aluminium.
+You should then select the settings for cleaning / penetrating, air and amps.
+Look online to find tables that will help you select the correct settings for each of these.

 Prepare your pieces on a welding table.
 Clamp your pieces so they stay securely in place while you weld.

-Don your protective equipment including a boiler suit, face and eye protection and thick welding gloves.
+Don your protective equipment.
+This should comprise a boiler suit, face and eye protection and thick welding gloves.

-Your first job is to tack the two pieces of metal together so you can get the clamps out of the way.
+Your first job is to tack the two pieces of metal together in order to get the clamps out of the way.
 To do this create a few points between the clamps.
 Start at one edge and when a pool has formed, touch the rod in.
 Once this is completed you can remove the clamps.

 You are then ready to start welding.
-Hold the torch in one hand and use it to melt the metal rod fitted into the collet in the other hand.
+Hold the torch in one hand and use it to melt the metal rod fitted into the collet that you are holding with the other hand.
 When welding work slowly and carefully.
 Your aim is to melt the tungsten rod to bridge the gap between your two pieces of metal.

 How does a TIG welder work?

 TIG welders work by melting a metal bar or rod into the gap between two pieces of metal.
-This metal then cools and hardens joining the two pieces of metal together.
+The metal then cools and hardens, joining the two pieces of metal together.

-Converting an arc welder to a TIG welder is possible.
-You will need to buy a TIG Welding Torch Kit for Arc Inverters.
-These normally work by using a different torch.
-By attaching a TIG welding torch to the negative socket on your arc welder and using argon gas you will turn your arc welder into a TIG welder.
+Arc welders use a different kind of torch to a TIG welder.
+To perform this conversion you need to purchase a TIG Welding Torch Kit for Arc Inverters.
+Then by attaching a TIG welding torch to the arc welder’s negative socket and using argon gas you effectively turn your arc welder into a TIG welder.